Kaze-Kami/auto-ed/README.md

 - Unpack it and put it where ever you feel like it (though remember where!)
 - Open the folder in a terminal and run `pip-install -r deps.txt` from a terminal (twice if the first one fails)

+> Same applies if you're updating, just make sure you don't delete your .data directory
+> as it contains your configuration and saved waypoints!

 # Setup
-Either run `python setup.py` from a terminal and follow the instructions to set the key binds
+~~Either run `python setup.py` from a terminal and follow the instructions to set the key binds~~

+~~Or~~

-Or set the following key binds yourself (I recommend using the secondary bind, at least for gear so you can still use it)
+Set the following key binds yourself (I recommend using the secondary bind, at least for gear, so you can still use it manualy)
+> MOD = Right-Shift
-> - Flight Assist: F9
+- Flight Assist: MOD + F5
-> - Drive Assist: F10
+- Drive Assist: MOD + F6
-> - Landing Gear: F11
+- Landing Gear: MOD + F7
+- Lights: MOD + F8
+- Night Vision: MOD + F9
 > NB: All of these should be set to toggle, not hold

 # Usage